 Feel right at home when you travel in a Fifth Wheeler

-Fifth wheel trailers provide super comfortable RV lifestyles like spacious living areas, luxury and travel stability.
+Fifth Wheelers provide super comfortable RV lifestyles like spacious living areas, luxury and travel stability.
 They are constructed to be lightweight and have a front extension that extends over the tow vehicle.

 Fifth Wheelers are the largest of the towable caravans, gaining their name from the truck-style fifth-wheel hitch they use.
 The upgraded hitch overcomes the limitations of tow-ball weight, offering the ability to tow bigger and heavier vehicles with more luxury and year round travel.